Father of MSU gunman said son ‘had his own world,’ recalls last thing he told him

 LANSING, Mich.
-(WOOD) — Four days after his son shot eight students at Michigan State University, killing three of them, Anthony McRae’s father struggles for answers.
+(WOOD) — Days after his son shot eight students at Michigan State University, killing three of them, Anthony McRae’s father struggles for answers.

 He doubts he’ll ever get any.